 Adrenal insufficiency can be diagnosed by blood tests and special stimulation tests that show inadequate levels of adrenal hormones.

 Proponents of the adrenal fatigue diagnosis claim this is a mild form of adrenal insufficiency caused by chronic stress.
 The unproven theory behind adrenal fatigue is that your adrenal glands are unable to keep pace with the demands of perpetual fight-or-flight arousal.
 Existing blood tests, according to this theory, aren't sensitive enough to detect such a small decline in adrenal function — but your body is.

 It's frustrating to have persistent symptoms your doctor can't readily explain.
 But accepting a medically unrecognized diagnosis from an unqualified practitioner may leave the real cause — such as depression or fibromyalgia — undiagnosed, while it continues to take its toll.

 Ann Kearns, M.D., Ph.D.

 See more Expert Answers

 - Nieman LK.
-Clinical manifestation of adrenal insufficiency in adults. http://www.uptodate.com/home.
-Accessed March 13, 2017.
+Clinical manifestations of adrenal insufficiency in adults. https://www.uptodate.com/contents/search.
+Accessed April 1, 2020.